staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 If a vault secret is referenced in your request and you haven't entered your vault key, hover over the reference to the secret, enter your vault key, then select **Access Vault**.

 ![Enter vault key to access vault secrets](https://assets.postman.com/postman-docs/v10/enter-postman-vault-key-v10-23.jpg)

+## Web and desktop limitations

+Some Postman Vault features require the Postman desktop app or the Postman web app.

+The following features require the Postman desktop app:

+* **Open Postman Vault from public workspaces** - You must use the Postman desktop app to open your Postman Vault from a [public workspace](/docs/collaborating-in-postman/using-workspaces/public-workspaces/), and reference vault secrets in a public workspace.
+If you're using the Postman web app, you must add new vault secrets to your Postman Vault if you're opening it from a public workspace.

+* **Preserve vault secrets when you join or leave a team** - You must use the Postman desktop app to preserve your encrypted vault secrets after you [join a new team](/docs/collaborating-in-postman/working-with-your-team/team-collaboration/#joining-a-team) or [leave a team](/docs/collaborating-in-postman/working-with-your-team/team-collaboration/#leaving-a-team).
+If you're using the Postman web app, vault secrets won't be available from your Postman Vault when you join a new team or leave a team.
+Then you can add new vault secrets to the team you joined from, or a team you rejoined if using the Postman web app.

+The following features require the Postman web app:

+* **Preserve vault secrets after signing out of Postman** - You must use the Postman web app to preserve your encrypted vault secrets after signing out of Postman.
+If you're using the Postman desktop app, vault secrets won't be available from your Postman Vault after signing out of Postman.
+Then you can add new vault secrets when you sign in to Postman with the desktop app.

+    > If you're using the Postman web app with Safari as your web browser, it deletes vault secrets from your local instance of Postman after seven days of inactivity.
+You must use a different web browser if you want your vault secrets available for more than seven days without inactivity.
+Learn more about the [browser requirements](/docs/getting-started/installation/installation-and-updates/#browser-requirements) for the Postman web app.